top of page

 Where it all Started

-When I went on my first diet at the age of 12, I had no idea that this would be the beginning of a very complicated relationship with food, a whole array of body issues, and a profound disconnect from my body.
+When I went on my first diet at age 12, I had no idea that this would be the beginning of a very complicated relationship with food, an array of health issues, and a profound disconnect from my body.

 While I barely knew this guy and didn't have a close relationship with him, his words hit hard.
 Little did I know, I would still remember every single one of them.
-The embarrassment I felt in that moment still remain vivid in my core.
-It is the kind of memory that will never leave you.
-So instead of brushing it off, I made a promise to myself to never ever be shamed again in public for being “fat”.
+I felt so embarrassed I just couldn't brush it off.
+Instead, I made a promise to myself to never ever be shamed again for being “fat”.

 Nutritionist Ottawa Pamela Groh